heusalagroup/fi.hg.core/README.md

 ## CrudRepository

-Spring Data like annotation mechanism for entities and simple CrudRepository implementation.
+Spring Data like annotation mechanism for entities and simple `CrudRepository` implementation.

-Then define `User` class for your entities:
+First define `User` class for your entities:

 ```typescript
 import { Table, Entity, Id, Column } from "./nor/ts/repository/Entity";